FortDex/Meteor-Nova/README.md

 # Meteor-Nova
-This is an addon for 6b6t that focuses on CPVP in particular 1.21.5~
+This is a Meteor Client addon for 6b6t that focuses on cpvp in particular 1.21.5~